mothmane/resilience4j-demo/README.md

 ## retry consumer code

 ### retry consumer pom.xml
-to add resilience4j  to our consumer app we will need the following mavne configuration
+to add resilience4j  to our consumer app we will need the following maven configuration
 ```xml
  <properties>
   <resilience4j-spring-boot2.version>1.7.1</resilience4j-spring-boot2.version>